AndreaPazienza/SE1-my_shelfie/README.md

 # Software Engineering Final Project

 This repository contains the final project for the Software Engineering course at Politecnico di Milano.
-The project implements a networked digital version of the MyShelfie board game in Java, featuring a text-based user interface (TUI) and Java RMI for client–server communication.
+The project implements a networked digital version of the MyShelfie board game in Java, featuring a text-based user interface (TUI) and Java RMI for client–server communication.[attached_file:1][web:177]

 ---

 ## Overview

 The goal of this project was to develop a distributed implementation of the MyShelfie board game, focusing on correct game rules, turn management, and resilience to client disconnections.
-The application runs in the terminal using ANSI colors to render the TUI, allowing players to interact with the game board and their personal shelves.
+The application runs in the terminal using ANSI colors to render the TUI, allowing players to interact with the game board and their personal shelves.[web:178][web:219]

 ---